Modules

 If Gurobi is not available |

-Source code in src/sortition_algorithms/committee_generation.py
+Source code in src/sortition_algorithms/committee_generation/leximin.py

-find_distribution_maximin(features, people, number_people_wanted, settings)
+find_distribution_maximin(features, people, number_people_wanted, check_same_address_columns)

 ¶